 AWS Identity and Access Management (IAM) Access Analyzer

 AWS IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, that are shared with an external entity.
-(Emphasis added)

-Note 2: The IAM Access Analyzer now has a Policy Validator.
+Note: The IAM Access Analyzer now has a Policy Validator.
 The Policy Validator identifies where policies are invalid, probably overly permissive, or deviate from best practice (details).

 CloudTrail is an AWS service that provides an audit log of important events that occur in your AWS account.
 The logs, called trails, record most AWS API usage that occur within your account, whether performed by an IAM principal from your AWS account, another AWS account, or by AWS.
 CloudTrail provides a critical building block for many detective controls.